Phase 2

 Recommendations for timings to eliminate commodity-driven deforestation, conversion, and associated human rights abuses by 2025:

-We recommend that Phase 2 should be completed by the end of 2022 or within 15 months of committing to the Roadmap.
+We recommend that Phase 2 should be completed within 15 months of committing to the Roadmap or by the end of 2022 by financial institutions that adopted the Roadmap at its launch in 2021.

 At the end of Phase 2, you will have: